SolarEnergyRacers/solar_car_control_system/docs/ser4-drivers-manual.md

 | PWR/SPD                | switch between constant power and constant speed |
 | PLUS | increase the target speed |
 | MINUS | decrease the target speed |

-### Paddles

-The paddles are used to control the acceleration and deceleration (recuperation) values send to the motor controller (MC).

-They are force sensitive: The more you pull them, the greater the setting value.

 ### Display